extrel-hg/sfmlsnake/snake/READMEdev.md

 ## Credits
-Thanks to everyone who created and manages SFML. www.sfml-dev.org

-Thanks to Guillaume Vareille for creating and managing tinyfiledialogs. www.ysengrin.com
+### Pasja Informatyki

-Big thanks to Miroslaw Zelent and Damian Stelmach for giving me an easy introduction to c++ in the first place, many years ago. www.youtube.com/channel/UCzn6vAfspIcagLax1fck_jw
+I thank Miroslaw Zelent and Diaman Stelmach for providing an easy and free C++ course, many years ago.
+Without them, I would not get interested in making basic C++ console games, and wouldn't be here.

+### SFML
+Thanks to each volunteer who helps create and manage SFML.

+### tinyfiledialogs
+Thanks to Guillaume Vareille for the header-only tinyfiledialogs library.

+### Tymon Drop
-Thanks to Tymon Drop for designing the snake graphics in V1.2.3.0 and implementing WASD controls. www.github.com/Kimoworwa
+Thanks to Tymon Drop for sedigning the snake graphics in V1.2.3.0 and implementing WSAD controls.

 ## Building the game yourself